01-edu/public/subjects/onlyb/README.md

 ### Instructions

-Write a program that displays a `B` character on the standard output.
+Write a program that displays a `B` character on the standard output and nothing else.

 ### Usage